Pursuing B.A. Music, Music Teacher Education, Houghton University

-Aaron Jacob is a pianist, conductor and music educator.
+Aaron Jacob is a pianist, conductor, and music educator.
 Born and raised in India.
 He lived in the midst of a lot of cultures and religious communities.
-His parents were missionaries and teachers in Northern India and he was exposed to a wide and colorful array of music learning.
+His parents were missionaries and teachers in Northern India, and he was exposed to a wide and colorful array of music learning.
 After growing up and learning both Indian and Western Music.
-Aaron moved Massachusetts to pursue his studies in music and is now continuing his studies at Houghton under the guidance of Dr. Sara Massey and Dr. William J Newbrough.
+Aaron moved to Massachusetts to pursue his studies in music and is now continuing his studies at Houghton under the guidance of Dr. Sara Massey and Dr. William J. Newbrough.

-“I want to educate more than just the classroom”.
-Music has always driven Aaron to strive to grow and live as a better individual everyday.
-He says that music has always taught him a way to learn how to live as children of God and live life that is good and pleasing to God.
-“We are called to offer our lives as worship, and I believe that music in that life is very important to glorify God in our voices and in our daily lives”.
-Music is a means for people to learn how to express themselves in a healthy atmosphere that is free of judgment, and further also a space where students may learn to excel in their instrument more than they were able to before.
+“I want to educate more than just the classroom.”
+Music has always driven Aaron to strive to grow and live as a better individual daily.
+He says that music has always taught him a way to learn how to live as children of God and live a life that is good and pleasing to God.
+“We are called to offer our lives as worship, and I believe that music in that life is significant to glorify God in our voices and in our daily lives”.
+Music is a means for people to learn how to express themselves in a healthy atmosphere that is free of judgment, and further, also a space where students may learn to excel in their instrument more than they were able to before.

-In his free time, Aaron is a photographer, pickup soccer player, badminton player and loves to make music with friends and other musicians.
+Aaron is a photographer, pickup soccer player, and badminton player in his free time and loves to make music with friends and other musicians.